usethesource/rascal-website/docs/LanguageReference.md

 related, named, values and to provide access to the elements of such a collection through their name.

 In Rascal, algebraic data types provide this facility.
-They have to be declared, see [Algebraic Data Type](#Declarations-AlgebraicDataType), and then values can be created using calls to the declared constructor functions.
+They have to be declared, see [Algebraic Data Type](#ADT), and then values can be created using calls to the declared constructor functions.
 The constructor *Name* should correspond (regarding name, arity and argument types) to one of the alternatives in the ADT declaration.